 Who we are

-Our unique approach aims to transform understanding of ageing, multimorbidity and frailty, and pave the way to a better quality of live for everyone.
+Our unique approach aims to transform understanding of ageing, multimorbidity and frailty, and paves the way to a better quality of life for everyone.

 Our expertise is wide-ranging, from age-related diseases and the underlying mechanisms of ageing to social policy and practice.
-Our mission is to apply this expertise, in close interdisciplinary collaboration, to design and test interventions throughout the life course to help everyone live fulfilling, independent lives for longer.
+Our mission is to apply this expertise to design and test interventions throughout the life course to help everyone live healthier independent lives for longer.

 The University’s four flagship institutes bring together our key strengths to tackle global issues, turning interdisciplinary and translational research into real-world solutions.